Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 5. Proximity Sensor

 Have you ever asked yourself how your phone’s screen decides when to turn itself off while you’re on the phone?
-That’s where proximity sensors come in.
+That’s where sensors, like proximity sensors, come in.
 Proximity sensors work by sensing whether or not an object is within a certain distance.
 There’s no physical contact between the sensor and the object.
 Kids can learn about how proximity sensors work in devices like automatic hand dryers and touchless taps.

 6. Temperature Sensors

-These sensors can tell you the temperature of whatever you’re trying to measure like liquid or air.
-They’re used all over the place, like in appliances, machines, planes, cars, computers, gardens, farms, thermostats, etc. Temperature sensors measure how hot something is.
-Kids can see this in their everyday lives, like when they feel the sun or the wind.
-Knowing about temperature sensors can help them understand things like climate and weather.
+These sensors can tell you the temperature of whatever you’re trying to measure, like liquid or air.
+They’re used all over the place, like in appliances, machines, planes, cars, computers, gardens, farms, thermostats, etc. Examples of sensors in everyday life include thermostats, weather stations, and even smartphones that adjust brightness based on ambient light.

 Recommended Reading: BUILDING AND PROGRAMMING ROBOTS WITH AI